leschad/4IZ451/README.md

 Repository structure:
  - data_prep folder contains jupyter notebook data_prep.ipynb which was used to create dataset, as well as elementary datasets which were combined into final
- - model.ipynb is the notebook containing classification implementation
+ - report.ipynb is the notebook containing data exploration and modeling
- - data folder contains final.csv dataset which was used
+ - final_data_spurs.csv is final dataset

 ## Data preparation